vmihalachi/turbo-editor/README.md

 # Turbo Editor
-Simple and powerful File Editor for Android.
+Simple, powerful and Open Source File Editor for Android.

 ### Contribute
 You can contribute to this project in many ways: